FranckyC/m365-ai-agents-hackathon-onboard_D/README.md

 ✔️Integration with Microsoft 365 as part of an end-to-end solution, leveraging Teams, Planner and SharePoint.

-✔️Sending proactive agent nofications to users.
+✔️Sending proactive agent notifications to users.

 ✔️Handling agent authentication with both delegated (SSO) and application permissions (proactive notifications) with Microsoft Teams and the Microsoft Graph API.